tgve/tgver/README.md

 knitr::include_url(html.file)
 ```

-The similar function, with the backend as a `plumber` API and serving
+The similar function, with the back-end as a `plumber` API and serving
 the same instance, would be like:

 ``` r